JulianEberius/REA/README.markdown

 Compilation is done via Maven.
 Before you can start, you need to install two custom libraries into your local maven repository via "mvn install":

 1.)
-DWTC-Tools: Tools for working with the Dresden Web Table corpus https://github.com/JulianEberius/dwtc-tools .
+DWTC-Tools: Tools for working with the Dresden Web Table corpus.
 Should already be installed if you followed the above instructions for creating an index.
-2.) matchtools: Custom schema and instance matching library https://github.com/JulianEberius/dwtc-tools .
+2.) matchtools: Custom schema and instance matching library.

     git clone https://github.com/JulianEberius/matchtools.git
     cd matchtools